 At best, spyware programs consume internet bandwidth and computing resources on the installed machines.
 These applications may be designed to:

-At worst, a spyware application is a critical security threat designed to access sensitive user information including login credentials and paths to sensitive data assets.
+At worst, a spyware application is a critical security threat that aims to access sensitive user information including login credentials and paths to sensitive data assets.

 (Learn about information security or check out these must-attend security events.)